tibc_logo_white

 Diverse communities, an energetic and educated workforce, powerful transportation and communication networks, an abundance of natural resources, and an unmatched quality of life makes B.C. naturally easy to love.

-Regions in B.C.
+Explore Regions & Major Cities in B.C.

 Cariboo

-Located in central B.C., the Cariboo region is an area of vast landscapes of mountain ranges, lakes, and rivers.
+Located in central B.C., the Cariboo region is an area of vast landscapes of mountain ranges, lakes and rivers.
 It includes the city of Prince George, which acts as a major service centre for the northern half of the province.

-• Population: 169,600
+• Population: 169,716

 • Key Cities: Prince George, Williams Lake, Quesnel, Mackenzie